Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ALL voting sessions must start with getting the constitution document first: The Descriptor.
 If you don’t have it, you cannot vote.
 So far so good, the members gather and vote with their cryptographic signatures.

+> Note: The Descriptor also registers the master fingerprints and the derivation paths of the quorum keys but you don't really have to care about these.
+The fingerprint is derived from the Xpub and the derivation paths must adhere to the BIP48 standard so there is no real room for error on this information.

 ---

 ## Possible problems: